-Caritas Baby Hospital is accredited by the Palestinian Authority as a teaching hospital where medical students can specialize in pediatrics.
-The residency program lasts a total of four years, and future pediatricians can complete two-and-a-half years of the requirement at Caritas Baby Hospital.
+Caritas Baby Hospital is accredited by the Palestinian Authority as a teaching hospital.
+Since March 2025, licensed doctors can complete their entire pediatric specialization training at the Caritas Baby Hospital.
+This specialist training lasts a total of four years.
 The program is based on the curriculum set out by the Palestinian Medical Association and the Palestinian Ministry of Health.